hmmmanshu/ResumeTool/README.md

 - Create a service to access mysql

 Deployment order
-- local storage > create mount fodler inside the node > SS > svc
+- local storage > create mount folder inside the node > SS > svc

 ## GenAI
 - Make use of assistant feature in OpanAI, and create threads and then make runs